-Today, Caroline Clark, healthy lifestyle midwife at Hull and East Yorkshire Hospitals NHS Trust, shares her tips on how women can boost their chances of conception and give their baby the healthiest start in life, whether they’re attempting to conceive naturally or through IVF.
+Today, Caroline Clark, healthy lifestyle midwife at Hull University Teaching Hospitals NHS Trust, shares her tips on how women can boost their chances of conception and give their baby the healthiest start in life, whether they’re attempting to conceive naturally or through IVF.

 “If 2018 is the year you decide to start trying for a baby, you can make some changes right now to improve your chances and ensure a healthy pregnancy from the start,” says Caroline.
 “We’re here to support you every step of the way.”

 - Stop smoking: If you haven’t already, it’s time to kick the habit.
 Giving up now, before you become pregnant, will be the best gift you can give your child.
 Every single cigarette smoked contains more than 4,000 chemicals harmful to an unborn baby.
 Cigarettes restrict the essential supply of oxygen so their heart has to work harder every time you light up.
 Stopping now will benefit you and your baby, ensuring harmful gases such as carbon monoxide will be cleared from your body well before you become pregnant.Mums in Hull can text QUIT to 61825 or ring 247111 to book an appointment with a stop smoking advisor.
 You can also ask your GP for a referral to the stop smoking service.
 If you live in the East Riding, you can call 0800 9177752 or text quit to 60163 to access free support.

 - Cut out alcohol.
 If you’re planning on becoming pregnant, the safest approach is not to drink alcohol at all.
 Men should know that drinking excessively can affect the quality of his sperm and should drink no more than 14 units of alcohol a week spread evenly over three days or more.